hgoldstein95/hgoldstein95.github.io/_drafts/elm-first-impressions.md

 categories: languages
 ---

-> I like exploring new programming languages and paradigms in my spare time.
-> Here are some of my thoughts on Elm.
+I like exploring new programming languages and paradigms in my spare time.
+Here are some of my thoughts on Elm.

 Elm is a purely functional, strongly typed language for web development.
 It's a very opinionated language, with a very powerful run-time that is designed to make writing web applications easy.
 There are some things that I really like about Elm, and some things that I find frustrating.
+Your mileage may vary.

 ## Pros
 ### The Elm Architecture
 All Elm applications are written with the same general design pattern.
-The general structure is similar to things like Redux and Flux (which was actually designed with Elm in mind):
+The general structure is similar to things like Redux and Flux (which is actually based on Elm):
 - `model`: A single object, encapsulating the entire state of the application.
-- `update`: A pure function that takes a messsage and a model and produces a new model.
+- `update`: A pure function that takes a message and a model and produces a new model.
 - `view`: A pure function that takes a model and produces instructions on how to render the application.